sandaiiyahh/JavaScript30/29-Countdown Timer/README.md

 # ⏲️ Day 29 - Countdown Timer

 Just one more day to go!
 In today's project, I built a countdown timer for the first time!
-It was cool to be able to build one using plain JavaScript, with functions, intervals, and event listeenrs.
+It was cool to be able to build one using plain JavaScript, with functions, intervals, and event listeners.

 ![countdown-timer-demo](https://i.ibb.co/grw04p6/Screen-Shot-2021-06-05-at-5-40-04-PM.png)